All articles

 Before you get roped into this scam, here are a few more things to keep in mind that will protect you from these scammers:

 1. Do not give personal or financial information to unknown callers.
-The HHS will never request payment or personal and/or financial information over the phone.
+The HHS will never request payment or personal or financial information over the phone.

 2. Government grants are free.
-If you have been told to pay before you can claim your “free” government grant, it is not a government grant.
+If you are told to pay before you can claim your “free” government grant, it is not a government grant.
 Any type of government-related grant will not ask recipients to pay a processing fee for the grant.

 3. Confirm legitimate government agencies.
 If you receive an unexpected call from the HHS Hotline claiming to be an employee, confirm the agency and employee before continuing the conversation.
 Check the credibility of the caller at USA.gov or by calling the agency directly to confirm the caller’s claims.